Here's what it looks like so far. Its the wiktionary logo (or at least in some languages anyways) in the background.

 with getAttribute

 .
-The scary thing is that this issue has been present since November 2007.Apparently (looking through the history) there was an attempt to fix back in January of 2008, by changing
+The scary thing is that this issue has been present since November 2007.hasAttribute('missing')

 to getAttribute('missing', 2) == ""